-This Policy does not limit the number of times a student may appeal SAP status during a student's career; however, it is the Committee's objective to ensure that FSA is awarded to students who demonstrate a capacity for completing their degree program.
+This Policy does not limit the number of times a student may appeal SAP status during a student's career; however, the Committee's objective is to ensure that FSA is awarded to students who demonstrate a capacity for completing their degree program.
 In addition, the reason or rationale for the appeal typically must be different from previous SAP appeals.

-1. Dean of Students Office and Academic Plan
+1. Student Services Office and Academic Plan

-Before submitting an appeal, the student must seek assistance from the Dean of Students Office with the goal of establishing a realistic academic plan toward degree completion.
-An academic plan typically requires the student to reach a 2.330 cumulative GPA within one enrollment period but in extraordinary circumstances may allow the student to cure within two enrollment periods.
+Before submitting an appeal, the student must seek assistance from the Student Services Office with the goal of establishing a realistic academic plan toward degree completion.
+An academic plan typically requires the student to reach a 2.330 cumulative GPA within one enrollment period but, in extraordinary circumstances, may allow the student to cure within two enrollment periods.